evkx/evkx.github.io/content/models/bmw/ix1/iX1_xDrive30/_index.md

 [Regenerative braking](../../../../technology/regen/) is available in several modes.
 The most efficient is [automatic regen](../../../../technology/regen/#automatic-regen-adaptive).
-In this mode, the car coasts when possible and uses regenerative braking when it needs to reduce speed.
+In this mode, the car coasts when possible and uses regenerative braking to reduce speed.
 You can also enable [one-pedal driving](../../../../technology/regen/#one-pedal-driving).

 ## Exterior